12 Realities That Are Reducing Innovation In Schools

 Busy parents—an unfortunate reality in homes from single-parent to dual-income and everything in between—rarely can begin to have enough time to support the innovative learning that does manage to occur.

-Innovation that is sourced entirely from institutions will usually be innovations that serve those institutions.
+Innovation in education that is sourced entirely from institutions will usually be innovations that serve those institutions.

 The site-based decision making councils that mange most schools have their heart in the right place, as do local school councils.
 They are made up of teacher and parent reps who vote on school “policies,” curriculum adoption, hiring of new teachers, and so on.
 Important stuff.